Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Results

 \subsection{Planet velocity}

 The top panel of Figure \ref{fig:vel} shows components of the \ac{HJ}'s velocity, $\mathbf{v}$, as functions of separation.
 As with the position, we define $\mathbf{v}$ as the velocity of the densest \SPH particle that initially makes up the \ac{HJ}.
-The planet's speed, $|\mathbf{v}|$ (red curve), is between $\approx 200-240\kms$ up to the last $\approx 0.2\Rsun$, upon which the planet is brought to rest.
-Because $|\mathbf{v}|$ remains mostly constant despite interacting with deeper material with higher sound speeds, the Mach number gradually decreases from $\approx 10$ at the start of the engulfment phase to 0.8 upon reaching the sinking phase.
-This is plotted as the turquoise curve in the bottom panel of Figure \ref{fig:vel}.
-The local Keplerian speed, $\vKep$ (blue curve), is a reasonable approximation to $|\mathbf{v}|$ until radial motion dominates, after which it is no longer relevant.
+The planet's speed, $|\mathbf{v}|$ (red curve with triangle markers), is between $\approx 200-240\kms$ up to the last $\approx 0.2\Rsun$, where the planet is brought to rest.
+Because $|\mathbf{v}|$ remains mostly constant despite interacting with deeper material with higher sound speeds, the Mach number gradually decreases from $\approx 10$ at the start of the engulfment phase to 0.8 upon reaching the sinking phase (bottom panel of Figure \ref{fig:vel}).
+The local Keplerian speed, $\vKep$ (blue dashed curve), is a reasonable approximation to $|\mathbf{v}|$ until radial motion dominates, after which it is no longer relevant.

-The transition to sinking is shown by the increasing radial ($-v_r$, green curve) and diminishing azimuthal ($v_\phi$, purple curve) velocity components.
-At $a=1\Rsun$, $-v_r$ exceeds $v_\phi$, and for $a\lesssim0.2\Rsun$, $|\mathbf{v}|$ is entirely radial and rapidly decreasing in magnitude.
-Note that the noisiness in these plots at small separations reflects sensitivity to the choice of \SPH particle used to define $\mathbf{v}$.
+The transition to sinking is shown by the increasing radial ($-v_r$, green curve with circle markers) and diminishing azimuthal ($v_\phi$, purple dot-dashed curve) velocity components.
+At $a=1\Rsun$, $-v_r$ exceeds $v_\phi$, and for $a\lesssim0.2\Rsun$, $|\mathbf{v}|$ is entirely radial and rapidly decreases in magnitude.
+We note that the noisiness in these plots at small separations reflects sensitivity to the choice of \SPH particle used to define $\mathbf{v}$.

 Neglecting the planet's inertia during the sinking phase, the radial descent speed is determined by the balance between hydrodynamical drag and gravity \citep{Jia+Spruit18}: